T Level

-T Levels are technical-based qualifications in England, developed in collaboration with employers and businesses, with content that meets the needs of industry and prepares students for work, further training, or study.
+T Levels are technically-based qualifications in England, developed in collaboration with employers and businesses, with content that meets the needs of industry and prepares students for work, further training, or study.

-T Levels are two-year courses that can be studied by 16-18 year olds after finishing their GCSEs.
+T Levels are two-year courses which can be studied by 16-18 year olds after finishing their studies at GCSE level.
 T Levels are based on the same standards as apprenticeships, designed by employers and approved by the Institute for Apprenticeships and Technical Education.
-They are the responsibility of the Parliamentary Under-Secretary of State for Apprenticeships and Skills in the Department for Education.
+They are the responsibility of the Minister of State for Skills in the Department for Education.

 History

 The concept of a unified technical qualification with equal status to A-levels was first raised in a government-commissioned review by Lord Sainsbury.
 This major education change was announced by the Chancellor of the Exchequer Philip Hammond, in his budget statement in 2017.
 The proposal was tentatively welcomed by professionals.
 In September 2020 there were 193 colleges planning to offer some T Levels by 2022.
 The first qualifications were awarded in August 2022.